Genivia/RE-flex/doc/index.md

 - offers other regex engines to choose from, such as PCRE2 and Boost.Regex
 - is released under a permissive open source license (BSD-3)

-RE/flex includes practical improvements over Flex++, such as:
+RE/flex includes usability improvements over Flex++, such as:

 - no input buffer length limit (Flex has a 16K limit);
 - `yypush_buffer_state` saves the scanner state (line, column, and indentation